 At first glance, it seems like it should be easy to tell if a married couple have separated.
 But nothing about marriage and divorce can be more complicated.
 Under Canadian family law, a couple must be separated for at least a year before obtaining a divorce in cases that don’t involve adultery, or physical and mental abuse.
 The length of a separation can also affect how a family’s property is divvied up.
 Many separated couples will have no trouble identifying the precise moment at which the relationship was fully and finally over (that’s it, I can’t take seeing your socks on the floor even one moment longer).
 However, this separation test can help determine if you really are separated.

-But when the separation process involves many unsuccessful attempts at reconciliation or a post-separation “friends with benefits” arrangement, the legal situation gets a little muddy.
+However, when the separation process involves many unsuccessful attempts at reconciliation or a post-separation “friends with benefits” arrangement, the legal situation gets a little muddy.
 Fortunately, a court case called Rosseter v.
 Rosseter provides some guidance with a 16-point separation test to help determine when a couple separated.

 The Legal Waters Become Muddy When a Couple Remains Friends with Benefits